michael-lazar/flask-gopher/README.md

         "0About this page\t/about.txt\t127.0.0.1\t8007")
 ```

-Here's what the rendered menu looks like:
+Here's what the rendered menu looks like as plain text:

 ```
 $ curl gopher://localhost:8007